PelionIoT/virtual-demo-for-pelion/README.md

 ## Introduction

 The virtual demo for Pelion is a software only device that connects to the Pelion Device Management service so that the service can be used and demonstrated without the requirement for any device hardware.
-The project was specifically created to help discussion of high level device management topics with the constraints of travel due to the Covid-19 pandemic but can be used any time that a screen share demo would be useful when a face to face physical demo isn't possible.
+The project was specifically created to help discussion of high-level device management topics with the constraints of travel due to the Covid-19 pandemic but can be used any time that a screen share demo would be useful when a face to face physical demo isn't possible.

 An example demo walkthrough script is provided that gives an example of where the virtual demo can be used:
 [Pelion-virtual-demo-script.md](Pelion-virtual-demo-script.md)

 To use this demo you'll need to have a Pelion Device Management account, visit the [Pelion Device Management](portal.mbedcloud.com) site to sign up for an account if you don't already have one.

-Running the demo will register a device to your account and allow you to see and write values to and from the device from the device management service in real time via your Internet link.
+Running the demo will register a device to your account and allow you to see and write values to and from the device management service in real-time via your Internet link.

 **Note** This demo is great for:

 * Demoing a connected device on a computer so that you can explain IoT device management without the overhead of configuring and running up physical hardware
 * Running a real Pelion Device Management demo in a video call screen share
-* Quickly and easily connecting a device so that you can experiment with the Pelion Device Management Portal in real time
+* Quickly and easily connecting a device so that you can experiment with the Pelion Device Management Portal in real-time
 * Testing out the FOTA firmware update tools that Pelion Device Management provides
 * Connecting a device as part of your work to implement and test the REST API for Pelion Device Management.
 Pelion doesn't know that this is a virtual demo device

 The demo is *not intended* to be used as a:

 * Starter template for a constrained, low power IoT device.
-The Linux platform that we use to be able to demo the device on a computer is too heavy weight for a constrained hardware device.
+The Linux platform that we use to be able to demo the device on a computer is too heavyweight for a constrained hardware device.
 We suggest you apply the concepts explained here to an application running on an mbed enabled board.
 * Method of running firmware update management for Linux IoT devices.
 The firmware update method demoed here is for single-application updates.
 When you're working with real Linux IoT devices you should implement update methods for Linux packages and any application libraries that you use.
 We suggest that you take a look at Pelion Edge if you're implementing that type of product.

 ## Updates